microsoft/MicrosoftCloud/tutorials/Tutorial - ACS to Teams Meeting.md

-# Tutorial: ACS Video to Teams Meeting Lab
+# Tutorial: ACS Audio/Video Call to a Teams Meeting

 In this tutorial you'll learn how Azure Communication Services can be used in a custom React app to allow a user to call into a Microsoft Teams meeting.
+You'll learn about the different building blocks that can be used to make this scenario happen and be provided with hands-on steps to walk you through the different services involved.

 ### Pre-requisites:
 - [Node](https://nodejs.org) - We'll be using node 16+ and npm 8+ for this project